Virtual Network service endpoints

 Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
 Endpoints allow you to secure your critical Azure service resources to only your virtual networks.
 Service Endpoints enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.

-This feature is available for the following Azure services and regions.
+Service endpoints are available for the following Azure services and regions.
 The Microsoft.* resource is in parenthesis.
 Enable this resource from the subnet side while configuring service endpoints for your service:

 - Azure Storage (Microsoft.Storage): Generally available in all Azure regions.